mauriciabad/Automata-App/doc/report.md

 - ✔: Accepted.
 - ✔ overlaping ❌: Accepted.
 But the input file says the opposite.

-There's an input where you can test any arbitraty word in real time.
-Only characters in the aplbabet are allowed, otherwise they'll be removed.
+There's an input field in the UI where you can test any arbitraty word in real time.
+Only characters in the automaton aplbabet are allowed, otherwise they'll be removed.

 ## Assignment 3: regular expression